effector/reflect/Readme.md

 ## Create reflect

-Method for create reflect by view.
-So you can create ui kit by views and use view with store already.
+Method for creating reflect a view.
+So you can create a UI kit by views and use a view with a store already.

 ```ts
 // ./ui.tsx